CSQC-Duke/ChemicalReviews/README.md

-# This collection of codes reproduce various data discussed in Schultz et al., Coherence in chemistry: foundations and frontiers.
+# This collection of codes can be used to reproduce various data discussed in Schultz et al., Coherence in chemistry: foundations and frontiers.
 Chem.
 Revs. (submitted)